- Current students

-This programme is ideal if you want to go on to higher level study in Accounting, Business Management, Marketing and Digital Marketing, Human Resource Management, and Operations Management.
-It's also perfect for people already in employment who want to improve their personal communication and professional presentation skills.
-This certificate includes concepts of Identity and Communication, and develops digital skills relevant to the Business and Communication industries.
+This programme is ideal if you want to go on to higher-level study in Accounting, Business Management, Marketing and Digital Marketing, Human Resource Management, and Operations Management.
+It's also perfect for people already in employment who want to improve their professional presentation, business communication, and digital skills.

 - Emphasis on practical skills and project-based learning: you could be designing an advertising campaign; managing accounts for a simulated business; creating promotional material such as brochures, print ads or posters.

 - Learn from Lecturers who are eager to share their industry experience with you.